Construction to close Benton County bridge

 BENTON COUNTY, Ark.
-(KNWA) — Improvements to a local bridge will keep it closed for several months.
+(KFTA) — Improvements to a local bridge will keep it closed for several months.

 Benton County will be reconstructing and reinforcing the approaches to Snavely Bridge in the southwest part of the county.